-- Tennis shoes (except for Kindergarten students) or sandals with no back - Uncovered shoulders
+- Tennis shoes (except for Kindergarten students) or sandals with no back (school uniform-approved all-white or all-black tennis shoes are permitted)

+- Uncovered shoulders

+- Jeans

+- T-shirts

 Spirit Days:

 Students may be granted the privilege of an administration-approved day on which to wear St. Hilary spirit wear.
 This day will be determined at the onset of each school year.
 On the approved day, students may wear only a St. Hilary spirit shirt with their regular school uniform pants or skirt.